Why Is One Of My Testicles Higher Than The Other? | Clear, Straight Facts

 • Noticeable shifts in height not related to temperature changes.

-If you spot anything unusual—especially lumps combined with positional changes—see a healthcare provider promptly for ultrasound evaluation and diagnosis.
+If you spot anything unusual—especially lumps combined with positional changes—see a healthcare provider promptly for evaluation.
+A testicular self-exam can help you learn what is normal for you, but it does not replace a professional exam when symptoms appear.

-Medical professionals will assess your history and perform physical exams including palpation of testes and surrounding structures.
-Ultrasound imaging provides detailed views helping differentiate benign conditions from serious ones like tumors or torsion.
+Medical professionals will assess your history and perform physical exams including palpation of the testes and surrounding structures.
+Ultrasound imaging can provide detailed views, helping differentiate benign conditions from serious ones like torsion, tumors, hydrocele, or inflammation.

 Treatments Related To Abnormal Testicular Positioning

-Most cases where one testicle hangs higher are benign needing no treatment at all.
-However, if an underlying condition exists such as varicocele or hernia causing discomfort or fertility issues, intervention might be necessary:
+Most cases where one testicle hangs higher are benign and need no treatment at all.
+However, if an underlying condition exists such as varicocele, hydrocele, hernia, infection, or torsion, treatment depends on the cause, severity, symptoms, and whether fertility or blood flow is affected:

-• Surgical Repair: Procedures like varicocelectomy (vein ligation) or hernia repair restore normal anatomy.
+• Surgical Repair: Procedures like varicocelectomy or hernia repair may be used when symptoms, fertility concerns, or anatomical problems require correction.

-• Torsion Surgery: Emergency untwisting surgery prevents loss of affected testis.
+• Torsion Surgery: Emergency surgery is needed to untwist the spermatic cord and secure the testicle, helping prevent loss of the affected testis.

 Maintaining good genital hygiene and wearing supportive underwear during physical activity helps reduce irritation that might affect positioning temporarily.